Website & blogs © Louis Kraft 2013-2020

 Oh, we did spend some time with Mr. Flynn, and for me this was key time, especially with two events in both their lives.
 One I can date, and the other I can’t although I know the three other key players involved in this star-studded event.
 Also, she surprised me with her comments about the management heads at Warner Bros., and this was an eye opener.

 2 I have comments regarding what happened with the writer who asked me to pitch him to Olivia.
-These will appear in another blog.
+These will appear in another blog (maybe, or maybe not).

 Olivia de Havilland, a special lady